singlestore-labs/singlestoredb-samples/Tutorials/Face matching/readme.md

 **Step 5**: Use the notebook face_recognition.ipynb in this repository

-:exclamation: The notebook runs each command from a SQL script stored in Github and might take 15-20 minutes to be executed
+:exclamation: The notebook runs each command from a SQL script stored in Github and might take 15-20 minutes to be executed The notebook will run thousands of commands sequentially from the SQL script stored in Github repo and might take 15-20 minutes to be fully executed.

 :exclamation: Make sure to change the following variables to your workspace: